Revenue Recognition from Contracts with Customers

 The Company has determined that contracts for product sales revenue and foundry fabrication services revenue involve one performance obligation, which is delivery of the final product.

 The Company records a receivable when the title for goods has transferred.
 Generally, all sales are contract sales (with either an underlying contract or purchase order), resulting in all receivables being contract receivables.
 When invoicing occurs prior to revenue recognition a contract liability is recorded (as deferred revenue on the Consolidated Balance Sheet).

 The amount of revenue recognized in the year ended June 30, 2020 that was included in the opening contract liability balance was $5 thousand, which related to filter sales.
 The amount of revenue recognized in the year ended June 30, 2019 that was included in the opening contract liability balance consisted of $28 thousand that related to non-recurring engineering sales and $25 thousand that related to MEMS business.

 Contract assets are recorded when revenue recognized exceeds the amount invoiced.
 The difference between the opening and closing balances of the Company’s contract assets and contract liabilities primarily results from the timing difference between the Company’s performance and the customer’s payment.
-The amount of contract assets invoiced in the year ended June 30, 2021 that was included in the opening contract asset balance was $125 thousand, which primarily related to non-recurring engineering business.
+The amount of contract assets invoiced in the year ended June 30, 2020 that was included in the opening contract asset balance was $140 thousand, which primarily related to MEMS business.

 Backlog of Remaining Customer Performance Obligations